Conference Rules of Procedure

 b.
 Unmoderated Caucus: An unmoderated caucus is a suspension of the formal debate for the purposes to provide delegates the opportunity to network and caucus freely beyond the confides of formal debate.
 Such motions should specify the duration of the suspension of formal debate (default is set at 10 minutes, but can requested for shorter or longer durations).
 During this period, delegates will be free to move around the conference space, to caucus with fellow delegates, to work on working papers or resolutions, etc.

 16. Removal from table - Removing a resolution from the table, i.e., resuming discussion of the matter may be accomplished by a majority vote after at least one other item of business has been considered.
 This motion is not debatable.
+A motion to untable must be made prior to the closure of debate.

 17. Evolution of a Resolution - This rule will detail the production of a resolution from start to finish: